hdwolfe/youtube_download_URL_list-/README.md

 'fetch html.pl' downloads the html file (here you can get metadata) for files downloaded in 'fetch youtube resume.pl'.
 'fetch clean up.pl' downloads any videos in format 18 that were not available in format 22.
 'fetch format 18.pl' downloads videos that you want in file format 18 as your first choice.
+'webm2ogg.pl' converts files in a directory with only webm files in it to ogg files (this single script also used ffmpeg).